aeolus-1/picoParkClone/README.md

 # picoParkClone
-a pico park clone using LAN connection with peerjs
+a pico park clone using webrtc multiplayer with peerjs i have never played pico park